Tampa Bay Buccaneers vs. New York Jets NFL Week 17 Odds, Plays and Insights for January 2, 2022

 Jets stats and trends

-- In New York's 15 games this year, it has five wins against the spread.

-- New York's games this year have hit the over on nine of 15 set point totals (60%).
+- New York's games this year have gone over the total in nine out of 15 opportunities (60%).

 - New York is 5-1 against the spread and 4-2 overall when the team scores more than 20.8 points.

-- In games that New York totals more than 329.6 yards, the team is 3-4 against the spread and 3-4 overall.
+- When New York amasses more than 329.6 yards, the team is 3-4 against the spread and 3-4 overall.

-- This year the Jets have turned the ball over 26 times, while the Buccaneers have forced 26 turnovers.
+- The Jets have 26 turnovers this season, equal to the number of takeaways for the Buccaneers.

 Home and road insights

-- This season, New York has gone over the total in five of eight games at home.
+- This year, New York has hit the over in five of eight games at home.

-- This year in away games, Tampa Bay is 3-5 against the spread and 5-3 overall.
+- This year away from home, Tampa Bay is 3-5 against the spread and 5-3 overall.

-- In three of eight away games this year, Tampa Bay has gone over the total.
+- In eight road games this year, Tampa Bay has gone over the total three times.

-- The average point total in Buccaneers away games this season is 50.5 points, 5.0 more than this contest's over/under (45.5).

 Powered by Data Skrive.